-- You can easily change the metrics by clicking on the table, unselecting the previous metric and selecting the other one and reapplying the Heatmap.
+- You can easily change the metrics by clicking on the table, unselecting the previous metric, selecting the other one, and reapplying the Heatmap.

 Remember, a heat map works best with a large amount of data; for instance, a higher percentage of page views and session duration is better when you use a heat map.
 It is not reliable to use with small data.

 In case you want to analyze your data more deeply, try our Google Analytics reporting tool.

 Google analytics provide in-depth data on your website, but heat maps give a more visual overview of how users interact with your webpage.
 There are different types of heat maps available, but if you use google analytics, then it's the best and most convenient to use the Google Analytics heat mapping.

 Click maps show you where users are clicking the most on your page.
 It uses colors to distinguish between data, such as the blue color indicate the fewer click while the red color means the more clicked segments of the page.
 This is a quick and easy way to know which contents are more engaging and where you need to improve on your page to attract your users.